FTC Shuts Down For-Profit College Recruiters Posing As U.S. Military

 A review of old iterations of the Army.com site on the Internet Archive Wayback Machine shows that it listed as “Partner Schools” many for-profit colleges with troubling records, including All State Career College, American Career College, Ashford University, ATI, Colorado Technical University, DeVry, Everest, Full Sail University, Heald College, Kaplan College, Kaplan University, Keiser University, Sanford-Brown College, University of Phoenix, Virginia College, and Westwood College.
 We don’t know if that means those schools paid the shady operator of the site for leads, or for advertising, or didn’t pay them at all.
 But we should be able to find out.

 The Internet remains stocked with phony bait and switch college lead generation sites — promising jobs, food stamps, and other things low-income people badly need, but offering instead only the opportunity to be tricked into providing contact information that is quickly sold to unscrupulous, deceptive for-profit colleges.
-Betsy DeVos have turned the U.S. Department of Education into a cheerleading team for the very worst predatory colleges.
+Betsy DeVos has turned the U.S. Department of Education into a cheerleading team for the very worst predatory colleges.
 So students, consumers, and taxpayers need a serious FTC effort to crack down hard on these deceptive practices — including with serious financial penalties that will help deter misconduct.